-A Simple Guide to Laying Sod (With Video Explanations)
+A Simple Guide to Laying Sod (With Video Tutorials)

 When laying sod, the first step is to completely clear the area of old material and debris.
 This means everything—from existing grass, to large rocks, to plant roots, to old pipes—leaving nothing but bare dirt.